 The Otto J. Bos Memorial Scholarship for Excellence in Journalism, awards full tuition for full-time students in the academic year taking at least one journalism class each semester.
 Otto Bos was a 1970 graduate of the department.
 Following graduation, he became a government and politics reporter at The San Diego Union.
 In 1977, Otto became press secretary for San Diego Mayor Pete Wilson.
 He continued to serve Wilson as he later was elected a U.S. senator and then California governor.
 At the time of his death of a heart attack in 1991, Otto was Gov. Wilson’s director of communications and public affairs.

-The Bob Brown Memorial Scholarship is awarded to photojournalism students.
+The Bob Brown Memorial Scholarship is offered to Journalism and BECA students.
 Robert Brown was an NBC News cameraman.
 He was killed in Guyana on Nov.
 18, 1978 during a visit to the controversial religious sect called the People’s Temple.
 While there, members of the group shot at Congressman Leo J. Ryan, his aides and several journalists.

 The Greg Robinson Photojournalism Scholarship was established in memory of a photographer for the San Francisco Examiner when it was owned by Hearst.
 Like Bob Brown, Robinson was killed in Guyana in 1978.
 Applicants must submit a portfolio and completed Scholarship Entry Form.
 The Friends of Greg Robinson Photojournalism Fund for Supplies was established to disburse a stipend for photographic supplies to the winner of the Greg Robinson Scholarship.